Representation of the TYPO3 project and the TYPO3 Association through public appearances and keynotes at the TYPO3 Association‘s events.

 - Problem first communication

 I am confident that our community will be able to cope with the mentioned above and be healthy and prosperous together.
 Mathias and the TYPO3 GmbH have worked hard on products, communication, and analysis of required actions.
 Results are looking good.
-Agendas are full with Todos.
+Agenda are full with Todos.

 Marketing the product, the community, and the lifestyle